PWNAGERobotics/ScoutingPASS/README.md

 ### [The Blue Alliance Integration](https://thebluealliance.com)
   * Pull data for the event from The Blue Alliance.
 Team #s, Team Names, and Schedules
 ### [Google Sheets Integration](docs/GoogleSheets.md)
-  * Details on how to use ScoutingPASS with Google Sheets spreadsheet
+  * Details on how to use ScoutingPASS with a Google Sheets spreadsheet

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="live-app"></div>